ChristoffBo/homeassistant/updater/README.md

 Notifications

-If enabled, the add-on will send notifications only when updates are found.
+If enabled, the add-on will send notifications.
 Supported services:

 Gotify